 1998 I started my professional career as a developer by building the website for a pile-driving company in Amsterdam for which is was doing the cleaning as a side job while studying.
 Amazingly 20 years later the Walinco website i made is still in use.
 With glorious pile-driving gif and all.

-A short while later my friend who had started a web agency let himself be convinced by his girlfriend to hire me as a front-end developer.
+A short while later my friend who had started a web agency hired me as employee number 12 of NetlinQ.
 My first job was helping develop the interactive menus for a CD-i with remote learning course material.
-I ended up staying for quite a few years working on maybe a hundred web projects.
+I ended up staying for quite a few years working on maybe a hundred web projects as a front-end developer.
 In time i also learned some Java and PHP and had a jolly good time going through the dotcom boom and bust with this company.
-In typical fashion for those days we started with about 12 people when i joined, were acquired when we had about 150, grew to 1600 people (including our new parent) at the height of the boom and then returning to about 50 people after being sold off after the Dot-com bubble.
+In typical fashion for those days we were acquired when we grew to about 150 people, then grew to 1600 at the height of the boom, eventually dropping to about 50 people after the Dot-com bubble.

-2003 Fled the post bust blues to a small ad agency where i ended up building lots of PHP projects and being an all-round technical type amongst creatives.
+2003 Fled the post bust blues to a small ad agency where i ended up building lots of web projects and being an all-round technical type amongst creatives.
 We worked for some great clients like the Rijksmuseum but eventually i got the freelance itch and started out on my own in 2005.
-One of the first things i did was ditch PHP/MySQL and start learning Python & Django with Postgres which was a good move.
+One of the first things i did was ditch PHP and start learning Python & Django which was a good move.
 I use this stack to this day and some of the websites i built in that period are still running untouched 10 years later.